johnny5550822/awesome-neat-rnn/README.md

 # neat-rnn
 This is a precise to-read list for recurrent neural network (RNN).

 Omit the long author lists; start with year, followed by title, jounral, and link.
 Newer papers go first.
-There are additional resources such as codes, interesting blog posts, cool articles about CNN, etc.
+There are additional resources such as codes, interesting blog posts, cool articles, etc.

 Creator: [Johnny Ho] (https://github.com/johnny5550822)